13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 On the full-frame level, that full-frame image quality is good enough for the lens’s price but nothing to get excited about.

-Its image coolers take quite a lot of stopping down to persuade them to become sharp, but at least there’s almost no purple fringing or chromatic aberration.
+Its image coolers require quite a lot of stopping down to become sharp, but at least there’s almost no purple fringing or chromatic aberration.

 It’s a fairly impressive performance because an inexpensive 50-millimeter lens on APS C will generally struggle a bit more than that.